 - Counts as a significant contribution towards the points required for Registered Membership (RMaPS) of the Association for Project Safety (APS)

 Learners must be registered before they can take an examination.
 All examination registrations must be completed by an accredited learning partner.

 Examination entry confirmation

 The Examination Entry Confirmation is essential to gain entry to the examination room.
 You will need to show a form of photographic identification to the invigilator and then sign the Examination Entry Confirmation.
-Please contact your course provider if you have not received your Examination Entry Confirmation.
+Please contact your learning partner if you have not received your Examination Entry Confirmation.